-The Bureau's Policy on Management of Confidential Information details the procedures that a party should follow to request that a document or portion thereof be afforded confidential treatment.
+The Bureau's "Policy on Management of Confidential Information," CEPR-MI-2016-0009, details the procedures that a party should follow to request that a document or portion thereof, should be afforded confidential treatment.
 In essence, the referenced Policy on Management of Confidential Information requires identification of the confidential information and the simultaneous filing of a memorandum of law explaining the legal basis and support for a request to file information confidentially.
-See CEPR-MI-2016-0009, Section A. The memorandum should also include a table that identifies the confidential information, a summary of the legal basis for the confidential designation and a summary of the reasons why each claim or designation conforms to the applicable legal basis of confidentiality.
+See Resolution and Order, CEPR-MI-2016-0009, Section A. The memorandum should also include a table that identifies the confidential information, includes a summary of the legal basis for the confidential designation and a summary of the reasons why each claim or designation conforms to the applicable legal basis of confidentiality.
 Id. paragraph 3.
-The party who seeks confidential treatment of information filed with the Bureau must also file both a "redacted" or "public version" and an "unredacted" or "confidential" version of the document that contains confidential information.
+The party who seeks confidential treatment of information filed with the Bureau must also file both "redacted" or "public version" and an "unredacted" or "confidential" version of the document that contains confidential information.
 Id. paragraph 6.

-The aforementioned Policy on Management of Confidential Information states the following with regards to access to validated Trade Secret Information and CEII:
+The aforementioned Bureau policy on management of confidential information in procedures states the following with regards to access to validated Trade Secret Information and CEII: